-- From this screen, navigate as follows:
+- From this screen, do the following:

 Click Troubleshoot >Advanced options >Command Prompt

-This would launch Command Prompt window.
+This would launch the Command Prompt window.

-- Now, Type sfc /scannow and press Enter
+- Now, Type SFC / scan now and press Enter

 Method 2: Use Windows Error Checking Tool

-- Open Windows explorer on the system to which you’ve connected the corrupted hard disk
+- Open Windows Explorer on the system to which you’ve connected the corrupted hard disk

-- Choose Tools tab
+- Choose the Tools tab

-- Click Check button
+- Click the Check button